Chromosome Analysis, Hematologic Disorders, Bone Marrow

 -On rare occasions, the presence of an abnormality may be associated with a congenital abnormality that is not related to a malignant neoplastic process.
 Follow-up with a medical genetics consultation is recommended.

 -On occasion, bone marrow chromosome studies are unsuccessful.
-If clinical information has been provided, we may have a FISH study option that could be performed.
+If clinical information has been provided, we may have a fluorescence in situ hybridization (FISH) study option that could be performed.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-In some cases, FISH studies may detect some disorders better than conventional chromosome studies:
+In some cases, fluorescence in situ hybridization (FISH) studies may detect some disorders better than conventional chromosome studies:

 -For chronic lymphocytic leukemia (CLL), FISH studies will detect chromosome anomalies with prognostic significance much more often than conventional chromosome studies.
-We suggest FCLL/83089 Chronic Lymphocytic Leukemia (CLL), FISH.
+We suggest FCLL / Chronic Lymphocytic Leukemia (CLL), FISH.

 -For plasma cell proliferative disorders (PCPDs) such as multiple myeloma, FISH studies will detect chromosome anomalies with prognostic significance much more often than conventional chromosome studies.
-We suggest FPCPD/83358 Plasma Cell Proliferative Disorder (PCPD), FISH.
+We suggest FPCPD / Plasma Cell Proliferative Disorder (PCPD), FISH.

 -Excessive transport time